spatialos/online-services/docs/content/services-packages/analytics-pipeline/local.md

 ## Deploy locally

+In the beginning of this section you will need to note down a few values.
+We have labelled these `{{in_double_curly_brackets}}`, and will refer back to them afterwards.

 0. Navigate to [the Service accounts overview](https://console.cloud.google.com/iam-admin/serviceaccounts) in the IAM section within the Cloud Console for your Google project.
     0. Create and store a local JSON **and** P12 key from the service account named “Analytics GCS Writer”.
 Note down their local paths: `{{your_local_path_json_key_analytics_gcs_writer}}` and `{{your_local_path_p12_key_analytics_gcs_writer}}`.
     0. Create and store a local JSON key from the service account named **Analytics Endpoint**.
 Note down its local path: `{{your_local_path_json_key_analytics_endpoint}}`.